 Why Shop Car Insurance Every 6 Months?

 Insurance providers differ and circumstances change.
 Here are some good reasons to shop around for new car insurance coverage every 6 months:

 1. You have at least 6 months of continuous coverage.

 The longer and more consistent your coverage is, the better rate you’ll get.
 You might be able to get a lower premium with another company.

 Compare rates to see how much that can save you.

 Getting older can bring you discounts and turning 60 or older can result in higher costs.
 Either way, now’s a good time to explore your options.

 Given the competitive insurance industry environment, and with variables ever-changing, it never hurts to compare rates and policies.
-You might find a lower cost and/or better coverage, so it pays to shop.
+You might find lower cost and/or better coverage with another carrier, so it pays to shop.

 It can certainly be worth your while to shop around for car insurance and compare coverage costs every 6 months.
 You might be surprised at how much you can save.
 Shop car insurance around is quick and easy when you use Einsurance online.